jundalisay/sp/content/en/research/sarkar/sutram/chapter-04.md

 The mental and physical worlds evolve in these homogenetic waves.

+This (homoform) curvilinear evolution* is why:
-The child of a human is a human and tree begets tree because of this (homoform) curvilinear evolution.*
+- the child of a human is a human
+- the tree begets tree

 {{< n n="A human cannot give birth to a tree because both have very different vibrations" >}}

-The kalás are similar but not identical.
+The kalas [curves] are similar but not identical.

-The difference between 2 successive kalás is not clearly perceivable.
+The difference between 2 successive kalas is not clearly perceivable.

-The differences between kalás will be clearly understandable the more distant their mutual relations are .
+**The differences between kalas will be clearly understandable the more distant their mutual relations are.**

  <!-- having distant -->

-Although the physical changes of one whom we see every day are not understandable, we can certainly make out the difference if we see a child of 5, after 20 years, as a youth of 25.
+The physical changes in a person whom we see every day are not understandable.
+- But we can certainly make out the difference if we see a child of 5, after 20 years, as a youth of 25.

 Human begets human.

-But there will be a gulf of difference between a human of a million years ago and a human of today.
+But there is a huge difference between a human of a million years ago and a human of today.

 The creatress of the manifest world is this sequential force called "Bhavánii shakti".
-Its witnessing Puruśa is "Bhava" which means “creation”.
+- Its witnessing Puruśa is "Bhava" which means “creation”.

-### 6. The process of creation starts from Shambhúliuṋga
+### 6. The process of creation starts from Shambhuliuṋga

 <!-- Shambhúliuṋgát tasya vyaktih. -->